 The Board of Directors has established a Remuneration Committee.
-The Remuneration Committee (the 'Committee') comprises our two Non-Executive Directors, John McGoldrick and Owen May.
+The Remuneration Committee (the 'Committee') comprises our current Non-Executive Director, John McGoldrick.

 The members of the Remuneration Committee have the necessary experience of executive compensation matters relevant to their responsibilities as members of such a committee by virtue of their respective professions, contacts within the minerals industry as well as experience in the broader business community.
 In addition, each member of the Remuneration Committee keeps abreast on a regular basis of trends and developments affecting executive compensation.
 Accordingly, it is considered that the Remuneration Committee has sufficient experience and knowledge to set appropriate levels of compensation.
-Neither the Company nor the Remuneration Committee engaged independent consultants to evaluate the levels of compensation during the year ended 31 December 2022.
+Neither the Company nor the Remuneration Committee engaged independent consultants to evaluate the levels of compensation during the year ended 31 December 2023.